clevertree/paradigm-threat-site/app/conspiracy/golda.md

 ## Was Golda Meir really a man?
 This section will investigate.

-Could it be that Golda really born a boy?
+Could it be that Golda was born a boy?
 This might explain away many of the many contradictions in her life.

 > “An androgynous, who presents both male and female physical traits, is in some ways like men and in some ways like women.
 > In some ways, they are like both men and women, and in other ways, like neither men nor women."
 (Bikkurim 4:1)